Download This Bill in Microsoft Word format

 (c) early childhood educators;

-or and child care and development providers with one member being from each profession; and
+or child care and development providers; and

-(e) the General Assembly, one member from the Senate and one member from the House of Representatives.
+ef) the General Assembly, one member from the Senate and one member from the House of Representatives.

 (2) The President Pro Tempore of the Senate shall appoint one member from each of the following sectors: